John Devereux of Bodenham and Decies: Career

 William fitzWilliam Marshal, 2nd earl of Pembroke witnessed this charter.
-On 2 April 1229 Richard de Burgh, justiciary of Ireland, acknowledged receipt of the 10 pounds at the Dublin Exchequer.
+On 2 April 1229, Richard de Burgh, justiciary of Ireland, acknowledged receipt of the 10 pounds at the Dublin Exchequer.

 Devereux witnessed two grants of Walter de Lacy.
-In 1230 Sir John Devereux also witnessed the grant by Walter Clifford, son of Walter Clifford and Agnes Cundy, to Katherine, daughter of Walter de Lacy, of Burley held as part of the manor of Corfham.
+In 1230, Sir John Devereux witnessed the grant by Walter Clifford, son of Walter Clifford and Agnes Cundy, to Katherine, daughter of Walter de Lacy, of Burley held as part of the manor of Corfham.
 That same year the 2nd earl of Pembroke accompanied King Henry III on an expedition to Brittany, and John Devereux was probably in his retinue.
-On 6 April 1231 the 2nd earl died, and was succeeded by Richard Marshal as 3rd earl of Pembroke who became leader of the baronial party antagonistic to Henry III's foreign friends.
+On 6 April 1231, the 2nd earl died, and was succeeded by Richard Marshal as 3rd earl of Pembroke who became leader of the baronial party antagonistic to Henry III's foreign friends.